In Guatemala mudslide, searchers find dead huddled together

-SANTA CATARINA PINULA, Guatemala (Reuters) - Beneath the mud and rock that engulfed the small Guatemalan town of Santa Catarina Pinula last week, search crews have found entire families who died huddled together after they were buried alive.
+SANTA CATARINA PINULA, Guatemala, Oct 5 (Reuters) - Beneath the mud and rock that engulfed the small Guatemalan town of Santa Catarina Pinula last week, search crews have found entire families who died huddled together after they were buried alive.

 The Guatemalan Red Cross made an appeal on Twitter for dry ice at its provisional morgue in the town.

-The mud that swallowed the El Cambray II neighborhood in Santa Catarina Pinula, which lies at the bottom of a deep ravine, is so deep that rescue workers are descending 39 feet (12 meters) through narrow shafts to reach the roofs of homes.
+The mud that engulfed the El Cambray II neighborhood in Santa Catarina Pinula, which is located at the bottom of a deep ravine ringed by trees, is so deep that rescue workers are descending 39 feet (12 metres) through narrow shafts to reach the roofs of homes.

 “We’ve found entire families,” said Sergio Cabanas, an official at disaster agency Conred.
 “We found almost all of them huddled together, which means that they were going to try and evacuate but sadly they didn’t have time.”